 Hell Strip by Sidewalk in Front Yard

 I finally roped this area off in a vain attempt to make it known to dog walkers that my yard is NOT a dog park.
 You can see how the arborvitae hedge no longer runs all the way to the sidewalk?
-Yeah, that's because the dog urine killed the first shrub.
+Yeah, that’s because urine from many many dogs killed the first shrub.
 Now we have a giant weed tree of unknown type sprouting in its place.

 Hell Strip Along Neighbor’s New Sidewalk and in My New Clay Soil